YotamAviv/nerdster/notes.md

   - limit path length?
   - limit time?

-- hosted with me at center by default somehow, kludgey, hard-coded okay.

 ** Firebase emulators
 Run these from 'nerdster' base directory.
 $ firebase --project=nerdster emulators:start
 $ firebase --project=one-of-us-net --config=oneofus-nerdster.firebase.json emulators:start

 ## Doc
-### All statements on this page
-They're completely portable and trusted.
-Each one is digitally signed using the private key of its author.
-Authors (people) distribute their public keys (the ones that match their private keys) using the network.
-Folks sign each others' public keys using their private keys to create a distributed, heterogeneous web of trust.

 ## code labels:
 These are in flux, but I've been using